 Shareholder communications are a high priority for the Board.
-The Manager produced a monthly fact sheet which was distributed to shareholders and released to the London Stock Exchange.
-Subsequent to year end, the Company has elected to change its reporting frequency from monthly reporting to quarterly reporting and will only publish a NAV and report to shareholders on a quarterly basis.
-Members of the Manager's Investment Committee make themselves available at all reasonable times to meet with principal shareholders and key sector analysts.
+The Manager produces quarterly NAV and fact sheets which are distributed to shareholders and released to the London Stock Exchange.
+Members of the Manager make themselves available to meet with principal shareholders and key sector analysts.
 Feedback from these sessions is provided by the Manager at the quarterly Board meetings.